riok/mapperly/docs/docs/contributing/index.md

 6. Create your patch, including appropriate [test](./tests) cases and [documentation](./docs) updates.

-7. Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit).
+7. Commit your changes using a descriptive commit message.
    Adherence to these conventions is necessary because release notes are automatically generated from these messages.
    [Husky](https://alirezanet.github.io/Husky.Net/) and [csharpier](https://csharpier.com/) automatically format changed files when commited.